Norwich University: Harmon Hall & Wise Campus Center

 Harmon Hall opened in 1955 and later enlarged in 1958.
 Since then, it has served as the focal point for student life and activities.
 The campus mess hall, bookstore, post office, and The Mill (a snack bar open to Corps upperclassmen and civilians) are located on the lower two floors.
 The Foreign Student Office, Student Activities, Yearbook Office, Music Program offices, a game room, and a lounge were located on the top floor.
 This floor originally housed the departments of English, History, and Modern Languages until they were moved to Webb Hall in 1960.
 Harmon Hall was renovated in 2007.
-The addition onto Harmon Hall is named the Wise Campus Center.
+The additiontoo Harmon Hall is named the Wise Campus Center.

 Jackman Hall

 Norwich University moved to Northfield from Norwich, Vermont, in 1866 when the South Barracks at the older location were destroyed by fire.
 Old Jackman Hall was the first building to be constructed at the new central Vermont site.
 The building was erected in 1868, and named Jackman Hall in 1907 to honor Brigadier General Alonzo Jackman (NU 1836) a faculty member, proponent of the Transatlantic telegraph cable and militia Brigadier General during the American Civil War.
 From its construction till 1905 the building served as housing for cadets.
 In the mid-1950s Jackman Hall was extensively remodeled and modernized, however, it became apparent that the almost century-old barracks were too costly to maintain.
 It was decided that rather than pay for near continual upkeep to build a new hall on the same site.
 As many newer barracks had been built since its original construction it was decided that the new Jackman Hall would serve as the primary administration building.
-Currently the Army and Air Force ROTC departments are also housed in Jackman Hall.
+Currently, the Army and Air Force ROTC departments are also housed in Jackman Hall.

 White Chapel

 Constructed by a gift from Eugene L. White (NU 1914), a trustee, the chapel was completed in 1941.
-Originally designed as a multi-purpose building, then White Hall has served as a mess hall with a dining room, lunch room, kitchen, a college store and a recreational room.
+Originally designed as a multi-purpose building, then White Hall has served as a mess hall with a dining room, lunch room, kitchen, a college store, and a recreational room.
 White Hall was converted to the university's first single-purpose chapel after Harmon Hall was opened in 1955.
 There are two bronze plaques on the walls that honor the Norwich war dead.
 Weekly services include Catholic Mass on Wednesday and Sunday, non-denominational service on Sunday, and Islamic prayer on Friday.